-The GOBHI Coordinated Care Organization (CCO) field staff serves the needs of the Columbia Pacific CCO and the Eastern Oregon CCO.
+The GOBHI Coordinated Care Organization (CCO) field staff serves the needs of the Eastern Oregon CCO.
 Field staff members include Paul McGinnis, Troy Soenen, Linda Watson, Jill Boyd, Amanda Grove, and Megan Gomeza who provide a unique blend of skills and expertise that assist in CCO activities related to the following functions:

 Community Health Development